By Brianna Flaherty

 Opting out of receiving printed bills and junk mail is a simple first step in reducing your carbon footprint (and, you know, *sparking joy*).
 You can also go digital with everything from movie theater tickets to receipts — the less paper you’re using, the more you’re protecting our planet.
-Yes, going digital means you *may* inadvertently get added to lots of company marketing email lists, but is it really that hard to help the planet by occasionally hitting “unsubscribe”?
+And yeah, going digital means you *may* inadvertently get added to lots of company marketing email lists, but is it really that hard to help the planet by occasionally hitting “unsubscribe”?

-2. Place online orders strategically
+place online orders strategically

-3. Phase out everyday disposables
+phase out everyday disposables

-4. Use green cleaning products
+use green cleaning products

 Making your own cleaning products is slightly more involved than clicking “purchase” on a bottle of Windex online, but mixing basic ingredients like vinegar and water can yield powerful (and non-toxic!) cleaning solutions.
 Plus, homemade products will save you some money and cut back on chemicals and plastic waste being introduced into the environment.

-5. Rethink your diet
+rethink your diet

-6. Unplug and recycle electronics
+unplug and recycle electronics

-7. Update your lighting
+update your lighting